 The Global Microbiome Conservancy (GMbC) program is working with a team of scientists from around the world to radically expand our view of the human microbiome and grow research capacity worldwide.
 We have assembled and are sharing the most globally representative collection of microbiome samples and data to catalyze groundbreaking research.

-Photo Credit: GMbC co-founder Mathilde Poyet, culturing and isolating anaerobic human gut associated bacteria. ©Global - Microbiome Conservancy / Photo by Justin Knight
+Photo Credit: GMbC co-founder Mathilde Poyet, with anaerobic gut bacteria cultured from GMbC samples. ©Global Microbiome Conservancy / Photo by Justin Knight

 Why We Urgently Need a Global Microbiome Conservancy